Dipole symmetries from the topology of the phase space and the constraints on the low-energy spectrum: Generalization to higher dimensions

 Here $P_i$ is the generator of global translations, that is momentum, and~\eqref{centralextensiond} is the physically appropriate generalization of~\eqref{PPbracket}.
 Its right-hand side is determined by the integral charge $Q_1(\vek y)$ of the $(d-2)$-form symmetry generated by $\Om$, measured in the $x^Ix^J$ plane.

 Let us quickly summarize what we have done until now.
 We have shown the general existence of a local dipole-type conservation law in bosonic field theory, as summarized by~\eqref{dipolegenerald} and~\eqref{rhoJd}.
 The corresponding charge density is given directly by the symplectic 2-form of the theory, whereas the tensor current descends from the stress tensor.
 The existence of this local conservation law is reflected by the central extension of the algebra of spatial translations, see~\eqref{PPbracket} and~\eqref{centralextensiond}.
 Put all together, these constitute the first main result of our paper.
+We stress that specific examples of the structure revealed here, including all those discussed in Sec.~\ref{sec:examples}, were known previously in the literature.
+What is new here is the demonstration of the universality of the dipole conservation law~\eqref{dipole} and the central extension of the momentum algebra~\eqref{PPbracket}, including their higher-dimensional generalizations~\eqref{dipolegenerald} and~\eqref{centralextensiond}, which only relies on translation invariance and the basic symplectic structure of the given theory.